The Student Finance Income Assessment

 To find out exactly what income is counted and how your entitlement is calculated see the guide Student Finance - how you are assessed and paid.

-Students who are care leavers will be asked to provide evidence that they were looked after, or have been given accommodation by their Local Authority.
-Usually they’ll be asked to send a letter from their local council or care authority.
-This letter should confirm they were under the care of their LA, have now left the care of the LA and are a care leaver as defined in the Children (Leaving Care) Act 2000.
-They will only have to provide this evidence once, at the start of their course.
-If the student can’t provide the evidence asked for, they should contact contact a Welfare Adviser.
+- You were looked after by a local authority throughout any 3 month period ending on or after the date on which you turned 16, and before the first day of the first academic year of your course.
+You'll be asked to provide a letter from your Local Authority to confirm you were under the care of their Local Authority, have now left the care of the Local Authority and are a care leaver as defined in the Children (Leaving Care) Act 2000.
+You will only have to provide this evidence once, at the start of your course.
+SFE created a new guidance leaflet for students who are care leavers.
+If you can’t provide the evidence asked for please contact contact a Welfare Adviser.

 This is referred to as ‘estrangement’.

 If you are claiming independent status on the basis of estrangement, Student Finance England asks you to demonstrate that either: